 School takes some getting used to.
-Preschool can be a great way to dip your toes in the water.
+Preschool care for ages three and four can be a great way to dip your child's toes in the water.
 While there, students will get a taste of an educational environment, learning how school will treat them.
 Through a mixture of learning and playtime, preschool serves as a bridge between home life and an academic career.

 It fosters good socialization habits.